jenhakk/jenhakk/README.md

 - 👋 Hi, I’m @jenhakk
-- 👀 I’m interested in all kind of programming but I have enjoyed most creating websites.
-Also testing and creating little projects with Python and Java has been fun!
+- 👀 I love all programming but fullstack developer describes me the best.
-- 🌱 I’m currently studying second year of Business Information Technology in Häme University of Applied Sciences.
+- 🌱 I’m currently studying third year of Business Information Technology in Häme University of Applied Sciences.
-- 💞️ I’m looking for a trainee position for summer 2023.
+- 💞️ I’m looking for a trainee position for spring of 2023.
 - 📫 How to reach me jenna.hakkarainen@gmail.com

 <!---